adamash99/rummy-500-stats/README.md

 # rummy-500-stats
-This is a command line application that tracks user stats for rummy 500.
+This is a command line application that tracks user stats for the card game rummy 500.